-It's Time to Plant Tulip, Daffodil and Crocus Bulbs
+It's Time to Plant Tulips, Daffodils, Hyacinths, Crocus, and Snowdrops

 We love the first crocus, snowdrops and grape hyacinths that come up early in the spring.
 I can't believe how many pictures I have of bright yellow tete a tete's and tiny purple Dutch iris blooming through the snow.
 It's hard to imagine, but it's already time to plant all those bulbs that will give you color in the garden first thing next spring and to start forcing paperwhite narcissus, hyacinths and tulips for beautiful indoor bouquets when it's still cold and wintry outside.